diaspora-project/diaspora-stream-api/README.md

 interfaces, and will be what the user of your service uses.

-The [tests/SimpleBackend.hpp](tests/SimpleBackend.hpp) is an example of implementation of the Mofka API, implementing single-partition queues that are local to a process.
+The [tests/SimpleBackend.hpp](tests/SimpleBackend.hpp) is an example of implementation of the Streaming API, implementing single-partition queues that are local to a process.